People and Teams

 This group is the Research and Development (R&D) wing of the organization, playfully and yet critically exploring new digital tools, spaces, and practices and pursuing initiatives that take those explorations to new places.
 They develop new partnerships and strengthen existing partnerships (with both internal and external partners) in support of initiatives and to bring more faculty and students into contact with this organization.
 They surface and support opportunities for collaboration across the institution and help to address barriers our communities face when trying to explore new initiatives.
 They also manage our physical lab spaces for exploration and play (Digital Learning Commons (DLC), Wilson Lab) and programming within those spaces.
 Team members include two innovation specialists (Joe, Evelyn).

-Learning Spaces and Infrastructures
+Technology and Learning Spaces

 Director: Bill Koulopoulos